ixm-ibrahim/Riemann-Mating/README.md

 .

 **PROBLEMS:**
   1. When the last 'n' is being displayed (going through all the 's' for "mating_iterations - 1"), the fractals have slightly different shapes - unsure of what's causing this problem
+  2. Setting the Rabbit as 'p' with the Basilica as 'q' displays a completely blank sphere - unsure of why this would be, as I don't think I have any code specific to them being switched